eldyj/todo-bot/README.md

 all people can:
 * see all todos
 * see states of todos
+* add todos
 </br>

 owner can:
+* all what common people can
 * change states of todos
 * remove todos
 * reset todos